 These are examples of symptoms that may not appear until a baby is about a year old:

 - An inability to crawl, walk, or sit up

 - Stiffness in the joints or muscles or an inability to control leg or arm movement

-If you believe your baby’s injury may have been caused by medical malpractice or negligence, contact Sokolove Law, an established national birth injury law firm.
+If you believe your baby’s injury may have been caused by a medical mistake, contact Sokolove Law today.

 Brain Injury at Birth Symptoms

 Medical negligence can often lead to brain damage or a baby experiencing symptoms of a brain injury at birth.
 For example, bleeding of the brain due to the use of vacuum extractors can lead to shock.
-Symptoms include swelling that spreads from the neck to the ears.
-The ears may also seem out of place.
+Symptoms include swelling that spreads from the neck to the ears, which may then seem out of place.

 Skull fractures can occur after forceps are used during a delivery.
 If the baby has what looks like a dent in their head, that could be a sign that a fracture has occurred.

 Cerebral palsy (CP) is a very common developmental disability that’s often caused by brain injury at birth.
-In some cases, a medical professional’s mistake can contribute to the development of CP.
+In some cases, a medical professional’s mistake can cause the development of CP.